fluree/storj-fluree/README.md

 # Storj-Fluree

 This project provides a connection between FlureeDB and the decentrailed cloud storage network, Storj.
 The functions in this tool allow a FlureeDB snapshot to be streamed to the Storj network.
 The `.avro` file containing the Fluree snapshot can later be retrieved from Storj and used to create a new database from the snapshot file.
-Using the first version of the connector framework, this project is provided as-is and without warranty.
+This preview version of the connector framework is provided as-is and without warranty.

 This is designed for Fluree 0.11.0 and above and will not work with earlier verions.